PotapenkoOleg/Docker-Reference/README.md

 ```
 We use `volumes` and `networks` here

+### Docker compose commands

+Basically you use standard `docker compose up` command
+in directory which contains `docker-compose.yml` file to start services

+To stop all services you can use `docker compose down` command

+Full docker compose CLI reference available [here](https://docs.docker.com/compose/reference/)

 ## Docker Hub Basics

 When you finished creating and debugging your image it's time to distribute it.